-The 700-watt microwave comes with a child safety lock, eco mode, and a nine auto preset mode.
-The buttons on this countertop microwave aren’t the standard display, rather there are logo keypad designs and a knob to turn your microwave on to its desired setting.
+The 700-watt microwave comes with a child lock, eco mode, and a nine auto preset mode.
+The buttons on this countertop microwave aren’t the standard display; rather, there are logo keypad designs and a knob to turn your microwave on to its desired setting.

 Best Convection: Toshiba EC042A5C-BS 1.5 Cubic Feet Convection Microwave Oven